giomagg/OID_semantic_landscape/README.md

 3. `UMAP`: <https://umap-learn.readthedocs.io/en/latest/index.html>
 4. `HDBSCAN`: <https://hdbscan.readthedocs.io/en/latest/index.html>

-Read more about the Observatory on Information and Democracy at <https://observatory.informationdemocracy.org>
+Read more about the Observatory on Information and Democracy at the [OID website](https://observatory.informationdemocracy.org).

 ## Introduction to the OID semantic landscape